Dental Emergency

 When Should I Call My Dentist?

 If you are unsure of how serious your dental injury is, it is always best to call your dentist.
-Shelby Dental’s helpful staff will advise you on your issue’s urgency.
-As well as which steps you should take to address your dental damage.
-Sometimes swift action can prevent further damage and unnecessary expenses.
+Shelby Dental’s helpful staff will advise you on the urgency of your issue and which steps you should take to address your dental damage.
+Sometimes, swift action can prevent further damage and unnecessary expenses.

 Shelby Dental Center in Calera, Alabama, is Here for You